CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

     Independently of the login method used, you need your **CSC username and password to import sensitive data** in your SD Desktop computing environment       (or workspace).
 If you don't remember it, check how to reset it at [Account: How to change password] (https://docs.csc.fi/accounts/how-to-change-password/)

-!!! note
-    All the project members belonging to a specific CSC project can access the same computing environment in SD Desktop.** Currently, it is possible to         launch only one Desktop (or workspace) for each CSC project.
-Each CSC project has its own virtual private computing environment and each computing         environment (or VM) is isolated from other projects or CSC accounts.

-!!! note
-    It is the project manager or group leader responsibility to review the list of members belonging to a project frequently in MyCSC and verify who can       access the data present in the project using SD Desktop or SD Connect.
-Remove the project members that do not need to have access to the data when         their contribution is no longer needed.

-!!! note
-    Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***

 ## Step 2: Launching your Desktop (your private work environment)

 Once you login in SD Desktop **Homepage** you can launch your Desktop by clicking on **Go to the Launching page**.